 \subsubsection{Reconstruction of genus zero primary correlators from the basic ones}

 Using formula \eqref{dim-virt}, a non-vanishing genus zero primary correlator $\DL\phi_1,\cdots,\phi_n\DR_{0,n}$ must satisfy

-Since $0\leq\deg\phi_i\leq2$ and $\deg\phi_i=2$ if and only if $\phi_i=P$, it is clear that there are only finitely many non-vanishing genus zero primary correlators with no $P$-class as insertions.
-On the other hand, according to the divisor equation mentioned in \eqref{theta-q}, the correlator with $P$-insertion can be simplified by using:
+Since $0\leq\deg\phi_i\leq2$ and $\deg\phi_i=2$ if and only if $\phi_i=P$, it is easy to see that the above formula implies there are only finitely many non-vanishing genus zero primary correlators, with no $P$-class as insertions.
+According to the string equation, we have